GerHobbelt/cef-wiki/BranchesAndBuilding.md

 # Building from Source

-Building from source code is currently supported on Windows, Mac OS X and Linux platforms.
+Building from source code is currently supported on Windows, Mac macOS and Linux platforms.
 Use of the Automated Method described below is recommended.
 Building the current CEF/Chromium master branch for local development is described on the [MasterBuildQuickStart](https://bitbucket.org/chromiumembedded/cef/wiki/MasterBuildQuickStart.md) Wiki page.
 Building the current CEF/Chromium stable branch automatically for production use is described on the  [AutomatedBuildSetup](https://bitbucket.org/chromiumembedded/cef/wiki/AutomatedBuildSetup.md#markdown-header-linux-configuration) Wiki page.
 For other branches see the build requirements listed in the “Release Branches” section above and the “Build Notes” section below.

 ## Automated Method